Orca Air

 Orca Air was a regional airline based in Cairo in Egypt which also provided air taxi and charter services.
 It was established in February 1996 and is a member of the European Regions Airline Association (ERA).
 It also provided air ambulance services.
 After suspending operations in 2003, the airline has yet to recommence operations.

-Short History
+History

 Orca Air was first founded in 1996 by Diaa El-Gabbani and Osama Farid and was the first air taxi service in the Middle East.
 But due to unexpected events such as the death of El-Gabbani in an air crash in 2000, then a slump in the tourism industry after September 11, 2001 and inadequate management, Orca Air's operations were suspended in 2003.